tpm2-software/tpm2-abrmd/CONTRIBUTING.md

  * Commit subject lines should be prefixed with a string identifying the effected subsystem / object.
 If the change is spread over a number of subsystems them the prefix may be omitted.
+* All contributions must adhere to the Developers Certificate of Origin.
+The full text of the DCO is here: https://developercertificate.org/.
+Contributors must add a 'Signed-off-by' line to their commits.
+This indicates the submitters acceptance of the DCO.

 ## Picking a Branch
 All bug fixes and changes that are backward compatible should be committed to